The Great Escaper (2023)

 Situated between Folkestone and Dover, Abbot’s Cliff comprises of a WWII sound mirror and isolated single-track lane on top of white cliffs.
 Back to Life (2019-2021), King Lear (2018) and King of Thieves (2018) also filmed here.

-The Great Escaper (2023) will be releasing in UK cinemas on Friday 6th October.
+The Great Escaper (2023) was released in UK cinemas on Friday 6th October 2023.

 For more information about Kent’s Filming History please visit our Movie Map.